eclipse-tractusx/bpdm/INSTALL.md

 ### Override Defaults

-The easiest way to overrride default configuration of the BPDM Helm Chart is to provide a custom values file while deploying.
+The easiest way to override default configuration of the BPDM Helm Chart is to provide a custom values file while deploying.

 ```bash
 helm install bpdm --values path/to/values/file.yml ./charts/bpdm